buzzware/pelican/README.md

 I make no claim of the completeness or quality of this repository, but I use it in production, and develop it as required by the application.
 Some intended features may not be properly implemented yet.

-Even less mature DotNet version (used with Avalonia) https://github.com/buzzware/PelicanDotNet
+The Less mature DotNet version (used with Avalonia) https://github.com/buzzware/PelicanDotNet

-Acknowledgements
+## Acknowledgements
 * https://pub.dev/packages/beamer
 * https://pub.dev/packages/routemaster
 * https://pub.dev/packages/go_router